akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 ## Scalability

-This cluster tool is intended for small numbers of consumers in relatively small clusters and will not scale well to a large set or clusters with a large number of nodes.
+This cluster tool is intended for small numbers of consumers and will not scale well to a large set.
+In large clusters it is recommended to limit the nodes the sharded daemon process will run on using a role.